Independent Living Resources

 An RSA-PTI Resource | This tip sheet from the PACER Center explains the planning process for a child’s transition from adolescence to adulthood.
 The document covers Minnesota’s transition requirements in the Individualized Education Program (IEP).

 The ABLE Act and Employment: Strategies for Maximizing the Effectiveness of the Achieving a Better Life Experience (ABLE) Act as a Tool for Financial Stability and Employment Outcomes of People with Disabilities

-The LEAD Center produced this brief to demonstrate how provisions in the ABLE Act can be combined with federal benefit services and other federal programs and initiatives to further competitive integrated employment for people with disabilities.
-Contains a list of the provisions of the ABLE Act, their impact on the financial self-sufficiency and employment opportunities of persons with disabilities, and recommendations on how to best utilize the ABLE Act to maximize these outcomes.
+Learn how provisions in the ABLE Act can be combined with federal benefit services and other federal programs to promote competitive integrated employment for people with disabilities.